alex-seville/public.js/README.md

 ##Applications

-See [grunt-public-js](https://github.com/alex-seville/grunt-public-js) for sample implementations of this applications.
+See [grunt-public-js](https://github.com/alex-seville/grunt-public-js) for sample implementations of the following applications:

-1. Automated unit test scaffolding: The tree returned by publicjs could be parsed and used to automatically create unit test cases based on the publically exposed functions.
+1. Automated unit test scaffolding - The tree returned by public.js could be parsed and used to automatically create unit test cases based on the publicly exposed functions.

-2. Code security: Add publicjs to your build process to ensure that only the functionality that should be exposed publically by your code is, and that private functions are not accessible.
+2. Code security - Add public.js to your build process to ensure that only the functionality that should be exposed publicly by your code is, and that private functions are not accessible.

-3. Code documentation: The interface tree could be parsed to automatically generate documentation for public methods.
+3. Code documentation - The interface tree could be parsed to automatically generate documentation for public methods.